LukasK13/ESBO-ETC/docs/source/configuration/optical_components.rst

 Atmosphere
 ----------
 This component models the behaviour of an atmosphere which has a spectral transmittance and a spectral emission.
+It is possible to read the transmittance of the atmosphere from a CSV file, from an output file of ATRAN or call the webversion of ATRAN to compute the transmission profile.
+The atmospheric emission can bei either read from a CSV file or computed as a grey body radiator of a given temperature and emissivity = 1 - transmission.

 .. code-block:: xml